If your money needs a complete overhaul, stop complaining about the situation and take control of your money.

 5. Sign up for Online Bill Pay

 Automating your bills is one of the best ways to ensure you never miss a payment.
 Set up bill pay through your bank’s website.
 Select the bills you want to automate, and then decide the payment amounts and payment dates.
 Online Bill Pay through your primary financial institution has come a long way.
 In many instances, you can view your actual bill statements and set payments right from online banking.

 6. Shop for a Life Insurance Policy

 Even if you’re single with no kids, you still need a life insurance policy.
 This policy provides funds to cover your funeral and burial, plus the death benefit can pay off any remaining debt.
-Check with your employer on how much life insurance coverage you have available.
+Check with your employer about group life insurance coverage you as an employee.
 And consider a separate life insurance policy not tied to your job.
 Read our 6 ways to buy life insurance article here.

 7. Read a Personal Finance Blog

 Educating yourself on money topics can also improve your personal finances.
 If you don’t know much about money, read financial blogs and money-related articles written by people who know a lot about the subject.
 You’ll learn tips on saving, budgeting, credit management, paying off debt, etc.